With the help of Ontario Chiropractic Association (OCA), this issue discusses ways to help refocus your intensions on a happier healthier you.

 Whether you want to lose weight, out-jog your neighbour or win gold at the Olympics, the following are the key elements of a well-balanced fitness program:

 Talk to a fitness professional about which exercises will address your needs and, above all, are safe for you to do.
 A chiropractor may be able to guide you in selecting activities that will limit aggravation of old injuries.
 It’s essential to always use the right techniques for any sport or fitness activity.
 Check with a trainer or health club staff for the recommended way to use weights and other equipment.
 What does fitness do for my back?
-Exercising regularly has great benefits for your body –including your back!
+Exercising regularly has great benefits for your Healthy Body –including your back!
 Weight bearing activities such as hiking, brisk walking, stair climbing and dancing all strengthen your bones, and may help protect you against osteoporosis (a serious disease that results in deterioration of bone mass, especially in older people).
 If you have strong abdominal muscles, this too will benefit your back.
-An oversized waistline leads to weak muscles in your abdomen, which means your organs and lower spine are not being held correctly inside your body.
+An oversized waistline leads to weak muscles in your abdomen, which means your organs and lower spine are not being held correctly inside your Healthy Body.
 This may lead to back pain.
 Exercise doesn’t have to be vigorous to be beneficial.
 Even a little activity three times a week can go a long way to improving your overall health and well-being.